rsarsahay/Fake_News_Detection/README.md

 # Fake-News-Detector-using-Python-and-Machine-Learning
-This ad vanced python project of detecting fake news deals wiyh fake and real news.Using sklearn,we build a Tfidfvectorizer on our Dataset.
+This advanced python project of detecting fake news deals with fake and real news.Using sklearn,I built a Tfidfvectorizer on our Dataset.
 A type of yellow journalism, fake news encapsulates pieces of news that may be hoaxes and is generally spread through social media and other online media.
 This is often done to further or impose certain ideas and is often achieved with political agendas.
 Such news items may contain false and/or exaggerated claims, and may end up being viralized by algorithms,